 Strategic Neighborhood Action Plans

 The South End Neighborhood Council (SENCo) is current in the process of updating the South End Strategic Neighborhood Action Plans (SNAPS).
-The currently adopted plan is from 1999 and has not been updated in over 20 years.
+The current plan is from 1999 and has not been updated in over 20 years.
 The Neighborhood Plan states a vision for the future of the South End of Tacoma and sets out a specific set of projects across 10 different sub-neighborhoods.

-2020 / 2021 Neighborhood Plan Update: SENCo is leading the effort to re-evaluate the needs of our neighborhoods, update the planned improvements project list for the South End’s neighborhoods and re-engage our community in the planning process.
-The planning process started in the fall of 2020 in phase 1 (see project phases below).
-SENCo has re-evaluated the neighborhood planning areas map and further refined the neighborhood into 16 total sub-neighborhood areas.
+Neighborhood Plan Updates: SENCo is leading the effort to re-evaluate the needs of our neighborhoods, update the planned improvements project list for the South End’s neighborhoods, and re-engage our community in the planning process.
+This planning process started in the fall of 2020 in phase 1 (see project phases below), and phase 2 was recently completed in 2021 over four focus group community meetings.